brettvanderwerff/Flaskerizer/README.md

 ## Contributors:

-A list of people that have contributed to Flaskerizer:
+A list of people that have contributed to Flaskerizer by completing a pull request:

 - [Mayank Nader](https://github.com/makkoncept)